✓ Updated March 2026

 Essential Travel Tips

 Tabriz is generally a very safe city with low crime rates.
-However, like anywhere, be aware of your surroundings, especially in crowded places like the Grand Bazaar.
-Keep your valuables secure and avoid walking alone in poorly lit areas late at night.
-Locals are often very helpful if you need directions or assistance.
+However, like anywhere, it's wise to be aware of your surroundings, especially in crowded areas like the bazaar, and keep your valuables secure.
+Trust your instincts, and if you encounter any issues, local police are helpful and approachable.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.